 Covert recordings of meetings or hearings are expressly prohibited.
-Any recording of a meeting or hearing must be with the prior consent of all parties.

-37. Confidentiality and Data Protection
+41. Confidentiality and Data Protection

 The School recognises its obligations under the General Data Protection Regulation and associated legislation and the rights of Employees with regards to the personal data held on them.